mitsuba-renderer/drjit/docs/cuda.rst

 .. code-block:: cpp

-    #include <enoki/cuda.h>    // <-- For CUDAArray<T>
+    #include <drjit/cuda.h>    // <-- For CUDAArray<T>
-    #include <enoki/llvm.h>    // <-- For LLVMArray<T>
+    #include <drjit/llvm.h>    // <-- For LLVMArray<T>
-    #include <enoki/dynamic.h> // <-- For DynamicArray<T>
+    #include <drjit/dynamic.h> // <-- For DynamicArray<T>

-All of these arrays are composable with other parts of Enoki.
+All of these arrays are composable with other parts of Dr.Jit.
 For example, the following type declarations show how to declare a differentiable 3D array type that will be JIT-compiled to CUDA kernels:

 .. code-block:: cpp

-    using Float = ek::CUDAArray<float>;
+    using Float = dr::CUDAArray<float>;
-    using FloatD = ek::DiffArray<Float>;
+    using FloatD = dr::DiffArray<Float>;
-    using Array3f = ek::Array<FloatD, 3>;
+    using Array3f = dr::Array<FloatD, 3>;

 .. _custom-cuda:

-Enoki ↔ CUDA interoperability
+Dr.Jit ↔ CUDA interoperability
 -----------------------------

-Enoki's :cpp:struct:`CUDAArray` class dispatches its work to CUDA streams, making it possible to mix the use of Enoki with standard CUDA kernels.
+Dr.Jit's :cpp:struct:`CUDAArray` class dispatches its work to CUDA streams, making it possible to mix the use of Dr.Jit with standard CUDA kernels.
 Please take note of the following points in doing so:

-1. CUDA cannot see the effects of computation that has been queued within Enoki.
+1. CUDA cannot see the effects of computation that has been queued within Dr.Jit.
 Use the :cpp:func:`eval()` function to submit this queued computation to the GPU.

-2. CUDA kernels run in *streams*: you must submit work to the right stream (i.e. the one used by Enoki) to ensure a correct relative ordering of operations.
+2. CUDA kernels run in *streams*: you must submit work to the right stream (i.e. the one used by Dr.Jit) to ensure a correct relative ordering of operations.

-3. C++17 support in NVCC remains limited: it will fail with (incorrect) error messages when any Enoki header is included in a file compiled by NVCC.
+3. C++17 support in NVCC remains limited: it will fail with (incorrect) error messages when any Dr.Jit header is included in a file compiled by NVCC.
 For now, it is necessary to partition your project into compilation units handled by NVCC and other compilers.